nickssmith/dyn-menu/readme.md

     3. me[n]u title 3
     4. [p]ass this a dir to run du on
     5. [a]ny string

+  The menu can be called with arguments to give its item (see items 4,5 for example)

 **Usage**

 For the example menu